 Who is the course for?

-Successful completion of this course is a Marine and Safety Tasmania (MAST) requirement for anyone who works or wishes to work as a Near Coastal Coxswain, Master, Marine Engine Driver or, where stipulated, as a deckhand on a commercial coastal vessel.
+Successful completion of this course is a AMSA requirement for anyone who works or wishes to work as a Near Coastal Coxswain, Master, Marine Engine Driver or, where stipulated, as a deckhand on a commercial coastal vessel.

-The course provides practical training in matters that affect personal safety, the safety of the vessel and the safety of the crew as a whole.
+The course provides theoretical and practical training in matters that affect personal safety, the safety of the vessel and the safety of the crew as a whole.
 It includes:

-- accident prevention on a vessel, including falls, burns and scalds, electric shock, working near machinery and moving objects; and
+- accident prevention on a vessel, including falls, burns and scalds, electric shock, working near machinery and moving objects

 - occupational health and safety principles including individual responsibilities